 Before I knew it, I was performing at school functions and devising plays that I would tour around to different classrooms.
 This is me with a piano accordion my grandfather gave me.
-My grandfather, on my mothers side, was a clarinet player in various Macedonian bands.
+My grandfather, on my mothers side, was a clarinet player in various Macedonian bands and would perform at weddings and dances.
 I still have the piano accordion.

 I left secondary school at year 11 in 1983 to take up a civil design drafting course at the Royal Melbourne Institute of Technology, (R.M.I.T).
 After 4 months, I decided it was not a direction I wanted to go in, so I left and looked for work.

 My first paid job was working in a moccasin factory in Preston.
 I lasted one day and punched out 80 pairs of moccasins via a pneumatic press and decided factory life was not for me.